 Ingredients for Tuna Salad

 - Mayonnaise – We’re using a small amount of mayo in this recipe.
-I usually go for the avocado oil mayo because it’s higher in healthy fats.
+I usually go for avocado oil mayo because it’s higher in healthy fats.

-How to make Tuna Salad
+How to Make Tuna Salad

 How to Serve Tuna Salad?